franzbu/WinHammer.spoon/README.md

 # WinHammer

-The goal of managing windows efficiently is to adjust the size and position of any window according to the wishes of the user in the easiest and fastest way possible.
+The goal of managing windows efficiently is to adjust the size and position of any window according to the individual workflow of every user in the easiest and fastest way possible; in other words: the user should have to invest the least possible energy to get their work environment set up exactly the way they want it.

-WinHammer is aiming to achieve that in macOS, and it uses the power and flexibility of Hammerspoon for it.
+WinHammer is aiming to achieve that in macOS, and it uses the power and flexibility of Hammerspoon to get there.

-WinHammer has a dynamic approach, i.e., windows can be snapped into positions of dynamically changing grid sizes with a flick of your mouse.
-Windows can also be moved without having to position your cursor; any area within the window will do.
-Optionally, windows can also be resized.
+WinHammer has a dynamic approach for managing windows on screen, i.e., windows can be snapped into positions of dynamically changing grid sizes with a flick of your mouse or keyboard shortcuts.
+On their way there, windows can be moved without having to position your cursor; any area within the window will do.

 For handling spaces, WinHammer - due to limitations of macOS' space manager - uses AeroSpace, the original purpose of which is automatic window management as a tiling manager.
-WinHammer, however, having its own philospophy of window management, uses AeroSpace solely for its implementation of spaces.
+WinHammer, however, following its own philospophy regarding window management, uses AeroSpace solely for its implementation of spaces.
 More in the section 'Advanced Features'.

 The animated GIFs below don't capture the mouse cursor correctly; in real life the cursor moves along with moving and resizing the window as expected.